Mohammedharkan/customer-churn-prediction-ml/README.md

 # Customer Churn Prediction Using Machine Learning

-An end-to-end machine learning project that predicts customer churn using the Telco Customer Churn dataset.
-The project covers the complete machine learning workflow from data preprocessing to model deployment through an interactive prediction interface in Google Colab.
+An end-to-end machine learning solution for predicting telecom customer churn using Random Forest, hyperparameter tuning, feature importance analysis, and an interactive prediction interface built with Google Colab.
 ---

 ## Project Overview